Today, we’ll walk you through a complete electric and gas-powered pole saw review guide so you can find out the most suitable one for your needs!

 5. DEWALT 20V MAX XR Pole Saw

-- Brushless motor for up to 96 cuts per charge on a 4x4 Pressure treated Pine wood
+- The tree trimmer pole saw has brushless motor for up to 96 cuts per charge on a 4-inch x 4-inch pressure treated pine wood

 Last but not least, DEWALT is one of the biggest names in the power tools industry, so it’s no surprise that one of its products made the list!
 Here’s what it’s all about!